-4.2.1.
-Land Use Control
+2.4.1 Land Use Control

-The activity centre plan area is primarily zoned 'District Centre', 'Mixed Use', 'Residential', 'Local Open Space' and 'Public Purpose' within LSP 3.
-A scheme amendment is being progressed concurrently with this activity centre plan to rezone the land to 'Centre' with a 'C1 - Kalamunda' subcategory for the core of the activity centre, with the exception of the Local Open Space reserves.
+The precinct structure plan area is primarily zoned 'District Centre', 'Mixed Use', 'Residential', 'Local Open Space' and 'Public Purpose' within LSP 3.
+A scheme amendment is being progressed concurrently with this precinct structure plan to rezone the land to 'Centre' with a 'DC1 - Kalamunda' subcategory for the core of the activity centre, with the exception of the Local Open Space reserves.

-The proposed land use permissibility for 'Centre C1 - Kalamunda' in Table 1 Zoning table of LSP 3 relates to the land identified as 'C1 - Kalamunda' on LPS 3 Zoning Map and 'Centre' on the Kalamunda Activity Centre Plan Map.
+The proposed land use permissibility for 'Centre DC1 - Kalamunda' in Table 1 Zoning table of LSP 3 relates to the land identified as 'DC1 - Kalamunda' on LPS 3 Zoning Map and 'Centre' on the Kalamunda Activity Centre Precinct Structure Plan Map.

-All other areas outside of the C1 - Kalamunda designation shall be in accordance with the equivalent zone in LPS 3 as identified on the activity centre plan map as follows:
+All other areas outside of the DC1 - Kalamunda designation shall be in accordance with the equivalent zone in LPS 3 as identified on the precinct structure plan map as follows: